5 Days on the Amalfi Coast: The Perfect Itinerary

 Is the Amalfi Coast Worth It?

-Yes — and more beautiful in person than in photographs, which genuinely says something.
-We arrived with high expectations and the coast still managed to exceed them.
+Yes — and more beautiful in person than in photographs, which says a lot.
 The combination of views, food, water, and the quality of light at golden hour adds up to something that’s hard to describe and easy to remember for years.

 Worth it if: you love dramatic coastal scenery, excellent food, and have 5 days to give it the pace it deserves.
 May, June, and September are when it’s at its best.